Contributing to CentOS Stream - Quickstart

 Comps control package groups, and repository split configurations.
 Changes here most likely require a

-Distribution component bug in bugzilla.
+Distribution component issue in the RHEL project.